pdechery/estudos-python/README.md

 Generator functions are a special kind of function that returns an iterator.

-They use "yeld" instead of "return" and it's possible to use them in a for loop.
+They use "yeld" instead of "return" and it's possible to use them in a for loop, for example.

 Since they don't load everything into memory at once, but instead only when iterated over, they can be named "lazy iterators".